Tommy-Nguyen-cpu/Adversarial-Text/README.md

 ## TODOS:
 1. Implement encoder.
 Pipeline idea: Text -> Text encoder -> Zero-Padding -> Zero-Padded Text encoding + Image
-2. Decoding in-progress brainstorming
+2. Decoding in-progress brainstorming.
-     2.1.
-How will we unnormalize the data when decoding?
+   * How will we unnormalize the data when decoding?
+   * How can our algorithm recognize encoded text?
+Is there a way of finding it while decoding?